feslami/repl-cpp11/README.md

-# Starting project for Foo
+# Starting project for repl

-Can run foo using ./foo
+Can run the example ./build/repl-example

 [![Run on Repl.it](https://repl.it/badge/github/JeremyBorys/Foo)](https://repl.it/github/JeremyBorys/Foo)